vapor-ware/synse-docs/docs/server/user/configuration.md

     vaporio/synse-server
 ```

-The above can also be done in a compose file:
+The above may also be done in a compose file:

 ```yaml
 version: '3'